 - Calculate the tax-free portion of a distribution from a 529 plan or Coverdell ESA using the same expenses you use to calculate the American Opportunity credit; or

-- Claim a credit based on qualified education expenses paid with tax-free educational assistance, such as a scholarship, grant, or assistance provided by an employer (see below).
+- Claim an American Opportunity credit based on qualified education expenses paid with tax-free educational assistance, such as a scholarship, grant, or assistance provided by an employer (see below).

 Lifetime Learning Tax Credit

 The second tax credit for people currently enrolled in college is the Lifetime Learning credit.
 With this credit, you can claim 20% of the first $10,000 of out-of-pocket costs for college tuition, fees and books for a total maximum credit of $2,000.
 Unlike the American Opportunity credit, the Lifetime Learning credit is not limited to undergraduate educational expenses, nor does the credit apply only to students attending at least half-time.
 There's also no limit on the number of years the Lifetime Learning credit can be claimed for each student.
-You can claim the credit for yourself, your spouse or your dependent for up to $2,000 per family each year.
+That makes this credit perfect for older people going back to school to get a new job, earn a second degree, or just keep their brain in shape.
+You can claim the credit for yourself, your spouse, or your dependent for up to $2,000 per family each year.

 Generally, the same types of education expenses that qualify (or don't qualify) for the American Opportunity credit also qualify for the Lifetime Learning.
 However, you can also claim the Lifetime Learning expenses for classes taken to acquire or improve job skills.